gridsome/gridsome.org/docs/core-concepts.md

 [Learn more about g-image](/docs/images)

 ### Gridsome Link
-Gridsome has a built in `<g-link>` component that uses IntersectionObserver to prefetch linked pages when link is in view.
+Gridsome has a built-in `<g-link>` component that uses IntersectionObserver to prefetch linked pages when the link is in view.
 This makes browsing around in a Gridsome site very fast because the clicked page is already downloaded.

 [Learn more about g-link](/docs/linking)